pragatikohli/caeliusProject/README.md

 2. Import the project into your Java IDE (e.g., Eclipse, IntelliJ) and set up the mysql connector dependency.
 Add the mysql-connector.jar file to the project.

-3. Configure the MySQL database connection settings in the project (if you want to add your own database connection):
+3. Configure the MySQL database connection settings in the project to add your own database connection:

 - Open the `chatbot.java` file.
 - Update the `url`, `username`, and `password` properties with your AWS RDS MySQL database connection details.